DataPreparationModules/DataExamples/README.md

 * The folder DataExamples/Experiment-SyntheticDataExamples/Eclipse Project/ contains the java source code that we used for generating the synthetic data sets for generating data examples, as well as the code for simulating feedback generation.
 * The folder DataExamples/Experiment-SyntheticDataExamples/Results/ contains the data that we obtained by running our experiment using the synthetic data, as well as the qinterpretation results, charts and SQL queries that helped us analyze the results.
-* The folder DataExamples/Experiment-RealDataExamples contains the data examples that characterizes real world data preparation modules t that we used for our experiment.
+* The folder DataExamples/Experiment-RealDataExamples contains a zip folder with the data examples that characterizes real world data preparation modules t that we used for our experiment.
 Information about the real-world modules that we descibed and the discovery queries that we used for experimentation are presented in what follows.

 # Real-World Data preparation modules described using examples